-Jessie Daniels, PhD is Professor of Public Health, Sociology and Critical Psychology.
-She is the author of two books: Cyber Racism (2009) and White Lies (1997), and a forthcoming book, Telling Stories: Public Sociology in a Digital Era (with Arlene Stein, Rutgers Univ).
-She directs JustPublics@365.
+Jessie Daniels, PhD is Professor of Sociology at Hunter College, and The Graduate Center.
+She is the author of two books: Cyber Racism (2009) and White Lies (1997), and the forthcoming books, Going Public (with Arlene Stein), from University of Chicago Press, Being a Scholar in the Digital Era (with Polly Thisthlewaite) from Policy Press.